amusecode/amuse/doc/reference/distributed.rst

 Worker options
 --------------

-This section lists all the relavant worker options for Distributed AMUSE.
+This section lists all the relevant worker options for Distributed AMUSE.
 Most are new, some are also supported in the other channel implementations.
 You are normally not required to use any options.

 number_of_workers
 	Number of worker processes started (thus working as normally the case).
-Eaach worker takes up a slot of the pilot (see above) label
+    Each worker takes up a slot of the pilot (see above) label
 	Label of the pilot to use.
 By default any pilot with enough free slots found will be used to start this worker.
     Using the labels an explicit selection can be done. number_of_threads
 	Number of threads used in the process.
     This can be used to explicitly set the OMP_NUM_THREADS environment variable in the worker channel_type
 	Set this to "distributed" to start workers using the distributed code.
-Alternatively, use the use_for_all_workers functions as descibed above to set this by default distributed_instance
+    Alternatively, use the use_for_all_workers functions as described above to set this by default distributed_instance
 	This is a reference to the distributed instance used to start the worker, in the rare case you have multiple distributed codes. dynamic_python_code
 	Boolean option stating if this code is a dynamic python code.
     If so, all .py files in the worker directory will be copied to the remote machine before starting the code.

 Labels
 ------

 By default workers are started on any available pilot with enough slots available.
 However, sometimes you would like to have more control over which worker is started where, for instance if special hardware is present on some machines.

 The concept of labels can be used within Distributed AMUSE to get this functionality.
 If a label is attached to a worker (one of the parameters when starting a worker, see above), only pilots with exactly the same label (specified when the pilot is started) are considered candidates for running the worker.
 The name of labels is completely up to the user.

 For instance, say a simulation uses a number of workers running on a CPU, and a single GPU worker.
 The following code will put all the cpu workers on one machine, and the single gpu worker on another.

     >>> cpu_pilot = Pilot()
     >>> cpu_pilot.resource_name='machine1'